Personal Searches in Victoria

 General rules for personal searches in Victoria

-- you agree to the search
+- the person agrees to the search

-- they have a warrant
+- the police have a warrant

-- you have been arrested
+- the person has been arrested

 - there is some other reason specified in the law.